-Prior to contacting the Microbiology Graduate Program, please confirm (link below) that you meet all Oregon State University requirements.
+Prior to contacting Microbiology, please confirm (link below) that you meet all Oregon State University requirements.

 Graduate Admissions Requirements for all Applicants to Oregon State University

 If you meet Oregon State University requirements, you are encouraged to contact Microbiology Program Faculty whose research coincides with your interests.
 Individual faculty members will provide information on their programs and opportunities on possible positions in their laboratories for graduate students.